v6cord/VVVVVV/FEATURES.md

 - `ifcoins(x)` - Run a script if the player has collected at least `x` coins

-- Coins are now placeable in the editor using the F tool
+- Coins are now placeable in the editor using the G tool

 - Coins display in the roomname if there's any coins in the map